DFE-Digital/apply-for-teacher-training/sections.md

 end

 controllers

+Uses the same to not render the change

+But we need how to add the filter:

+1. Having the filter in Candidate interface controller might result in a problem because there are paths and actions not related to the sections (example: your applications tab, responding to an offer, accepting an offer, post offer dashboard)
+2. Add a mixin and include them in Base controllers as much as possible and and add to the ones that doesn't contain base controllers
+3. Create a SectionController and inherit all base controllers and etc (problem more inheritance)

 before filters that if
 the candidate submitted and the they trying to go mannually and edit we should